JonPaulLundquist/lambda_corr/README.md

 ## Implementation Notes
 - Skip vertical pairs where rxt[j] == rxt[i].
-- If all slopes for an i are undefined (e.g., all rxt equal), set b_i = NaN and ignore in the outer mean; if all b_i are NaN, return NaN.
+- If all slopes for an i are undefined (e.g., all rxt equal), its contribution is NaN and is ignored.
-- If asymmetric Λ_xy/Λ_yx have opposite signs Λ_s is taken as zero.
+- If asymmetric Λ_xy/Λ_yx have opposite signs Λₛ is taken as zero.

 ## References
 [1] Spearman, C. The proof and measurement of association between two things.